dyve/django-bootstrap-toolkit/README.md

 Thanks
 ------

-* to Twitter for building and releasing Bootstrap
+* to Twitter, @fat and @mdo for building and releasing Bootstrap
 * to the Django community for Django
 * to the authors of django-bootstrap-form for the inspiration
 * to Stefan Petre and Andy Rowles for the datepicker https://github.com/eternicode/bootstrap-datepicker